 Having left our hotel on a two-mango-fed stomach, the parking’s snack and tea stall under a tree bought a smile to our faces and a cry of joy from our bellies.
 S and I took a potato kachori (fried snack) with peas-lentil curry each and shared a potato patty and a cup of sugary tea.
 The patty shared the problem of its Lucknow counterpart: its potato had abandoned it.
 The seller said only if we had arrived at the cart two minutes earlier, we would have gotten less sweet tea — as we walked to his stall, he was sprinkling sugar into the boiling tea pan.

 Now we strode to the Taj.
 The sun — with utter blithe for the lifelong dreams of tens of thousands of people who go to see the Taj every day — baked us like any other day.
 At another roadside shop, one of the many that fringed the road to the entry gate, we gulped down cold lemon sodas like two thirsty dogs.
 It was made with the marble soda bottle — colloquially known as kancha bottle because kancha is marble in Hindi or banta — and cost thirty rupees.
-Growing up, I bought that bottle for two rupees and bottomed it up without any embellishments such as masala or lemon that the vendor added to our glasses served with a straw.
+Growing up in India, I bought that bottle for two rupees and bottomed it up without any embellishments such as masala or lemon that the vendor added to our glasses served with a straw.
 The joy of that bottle lies in drinking it up straight while the marble knocks against the glass and you shake the bottle, displacing the marble to squeeze those last drops of the soda into your parched mouth.
 (I don’t have a photo of this bottle but you can see it here.)

 On both flanks of the road leading to the memorial, shops stood neck to neck.
 The vendors were outside their shops, shouting and telling the visitors to buy “Agra ka famous petha” (Agra’s famous petha), leather footwear, and dal moth.
 They would be quiet but as soon as a tourist passed, they started touting.
 S said street side sellers have motion sensor alarms.
 I agreed.